thegymnasium/seemingly-seamless/slides-recap.md

 theme was heavily customized

 Notes:
-- Gymnasium’s Hawthorn based theme was very customized
+- Gymnasium’s Hawthorn based comprehensive theme was very customized
-- Used a SSG (Jekyll) to include pre-generated HTML fragments within the LMS
+- Used a SSG (Jekyll) to include pre-generated HTML fragments within the theme
 - Our marketing site and LMS were effectively one and the same.

 ------